Marford and Gresford Velo Club Constitution

 ii.
 Indemnify the Committee and members acting properly in the course of the running of the Club against any liability incurred in the proper running of the Club (but only to the extent of its assets).

-d) The Committee will have due regard to the law on disability discrimination and child protection and vulnerable adults
+d) The Committee will have due regard to the law on all forms of discrimination and child protection and vulnerable adults and will follow the contents of the club statement of Equality and Diversity.

 Composition etc -